 Folate insufficiency before and throughout pregnancy is linked to neural tube defects in babies.
 Neural tube abnormalities such as spina bifida can occur during the first few months of pregnancy.
 Research indicates that folate supplementation help reduces neural tube birth abnormalities (Czeizel, 2013).

 During pregnancy, folate helps your fetus's skull, brain, and spinal cord form, making it an essential nutrient for neurodevelopment.
 Folate is one of the vital vitamins for developing the neurological system.
 In addition, folate is necessary for normal cell growth and function, including the production of red blood cells.

 It is crucial to take a prenatal vitamin that contains folate if you are pregnant or planning to conceive (Pitkin, 2007).
-You can start taking chlorella to enjoy a healthy pregnancy.

 Age-related macular degeneration (AMD) is an eye illness that damages your central vision, although its cause is not entirely understood.
 In addition to inflammation and oxidative stress, it is believed that high homocysteine levels may also have a role.

 According to a study, taking folate on a regular basis can reduce the incidence of AMD by up to 40% (Christen, 2009).

 Your body needs iron to synthesize hemoglobin, a protein in red blood cells that helps transport oxygen from the lungs to the rest of the body, and myoglobin, a protein that transports oxygen to your muscles.
 This is essential for efficient daily bodily functions, immune system function, energy, and more (NIH).

 Iron also contributes to the creation of some hormones by promoting the health of thyroid gland, which is responsible for the synthesis and regulation of numerous hormones in your body (Chatterjee, 2021).